How would you define your style?

 Do you have insurance?

-Yes, I have comprehensive equipment and business insurance often required by venues in the Seattle area.
+Yes, we carry comprehensive equipment and business insurance often required by venues in the Seattle area.

 Do you use film or digital equipment?

-My equipment includes a variety of digital cameras, lenses, flashes, additional lighting, reflectors, memory cards, batteries, and backup gear sufficient to deal with the possibility of equipment failure.
-I find that digital equipment lends me the creativity and flexibility to better serve my clients.
-All images on this website and those I show you were captured digitally.
+Our equipment includes a variety of digital cameras, lenses, flashes, additional lighting, reflectors, memory cards, batteries, and backup gear sufficient to deal with the possibility of equipment failure.
+We find digital equipment lends to the creativity and flexibility to better serve our clients best.
+All images on this website and those shown in albums and prints were captured digitally.

 What are the differences between proofing systems?